Mowsh/tg-social-poster/README.md

 First, pull dependencies for your Lambda's arch, as described [here](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html#python-package-native-libraries).

 Then run ./zip.sh in the project root to create a function.zip which can be uploaded to AWS Lambda.

+## Limitations
+- This is not able to post more than one photo at a time, because albums come through as multiple callbacks and Lambdas are stateless by design, so no way of tracking when an album has finished being sent.
+- Videos are currently not supported, Bluesky doesn't allow posting them anyway.